 What Is Fennel?

 Fennel is a flowering plant consisting of a white, fibrous bulb, green stalks, and feathery, deep green leaves.
-All parts of the plant are edible, with the bulb getting the most attention.
-The tightly overlapping structure resembles a cabbage, but smaller and thicker.
+There's minimal prep involved beyond washing and slicing and all parts of the plant are edible, although the bulb getting the most attention.
+The tightly overlapping structure resembles a cabbage but is smaller and thicker.
 The seeds, or fruit, are dried and used as a popular spice both whole and ground.
-Both the vegetable and the seeds have a lightly sweet, vegetal licorice taste.
+Both the vegetable and the seeds are moderately priced and have a lightly sweet, vegetal licorice taste.
 It is sometimes erroneously labeled as anise, a totally different plant—although the two are used to make the liquor absinthe.

 How to Cook With Fennel